thesherifff/Battleships-INC/README.md

 ### Current Features

--Random ship generation
+- Random ship generation
--The user and computer ships are spawned at random in the play area.
+- The user and computer ships are spawned at random in the play area.
--The user's ship location will be printed on the user's board; this is marked with an "S."
+- The user's ship location will be printed on the user's board; this is marked with an "S."
+- Multiple battleships
--Multiple battleships - each opponent has three ships to sink.
+- Each opponent has three ships to sink.

--Play against the computer, and the computer will automatically return with a guess.
+- Play against the computer, and the computer will automatically return with a guess.
--Allows for user input
+- Allows for user input

--Input validation
+- Input validation
-  -Ensured only integers and numbers were allowed as inputs.
+  - Ensured only integers and numbers were allowed as inputs.
-  -Message to show when a value that falls outside of the game's range.
+  - Message to show when a value that falls outside of the game's range.
-  -Error message when the same guess is filed repeatedly.
+  - Error message when the same guess is filed repeatedly.

 ### Future Features
--Allow player to set board size.
+- Allow player to set board size.
--Allow players to play against each other.
+- Allow players to play against each other.
--Increase difficulty
+- Increase difficulty
--Decrease amount of guesses
+- Decrease amount of guesses
--Timer function
+- Timer function
--Change cosmetic options
+- Change cosmetic options

 ## Testing